 The door shuts.
 There’s no way to open it from this side.
 I’m left in a dirty alley in the back end of Suraq.

 “Yes, Claire?
 You can come in.”

 “Hello, Tess.
 Sorry, I know I should get back to work, but I wanted to ask if you know where Val is.
 She disappeared after lunch.”

 “Oh, right.
 Valerie Netta.
 Have you seen her?”

 “Hmm… No, we don’t have an employee by that name.”

 “Oh.
 I see.
 Sorry to bother you.
 I’ll get back to working on the project.”

 It’s taken a while, but I wanted to properly polish this one.
 Welcome to Tregrihi, by the way – another country in the world of Tradia.
 It’s urban and modern, similar to Kylan, but has a darker tone and something to hide.
 It was actually the first country I created for Tradia, but this is the first story I’ve published that features it.

 Many thanks to EW and the whole of Writers’ Bloc for all your feedback on this story.
-Your notes (especially Nieve’s) were very helpful.
+Your notes were very helpful.

-Special thanks to Matthew Savidis, too, for adjusting this story’s header image (and giving some feedback on it).
-And also because he makes cool art.
+Special thanks to Tay, too, for adjusting this story’s header image (and giving some feedback on it).
+And also because she makes cool art.
 Check it out.